I had never even heard the term “safe sleep” until I was about five months pregnant.

 This totally sounds like pseudoscience, I know.

-Note that this isn’t a replacement for following the ABCs of safe sleep.
+Note that this isn’t a replacement for practicing safe sleep.

 The good news is that once you learn (and follow) a few basic rules, the risk of your baby dying due to sleep-related causes is negligible.